The Night Strangler (film)

-The Night Strangler is an American made for television horror film which first aired on ABC on January 16, 1973, as a sequel to The Night Stalker.
+The Night Strangler is an American made-for-television horror film that first aired on ABC on January 16, 1973, as a sequel to The Night Stalker.
+In the film, Carl Kolchak (played by Darren McGavin), an investigative reporter assigned to series of killings, comes to suspect the murderer is an immortal with superhuman strength.

-The Night Strangler proved almost as popular as its predecessor garnering strong ratings and eventually prompting ABC to order a TV series (neither writer Richard Matheson nor producer/director Dan Curtis was involved in the TV series).
+The Night Strangler, though not as popular as its predecessor, garnered both strong ratings and positive reviews, eventually prompting ABC to order a TV series Kolchak: The Night Stalker.
+Neither writer Richard Matheson nor producer/director Dan Curtis was involved in the TV series.
 In the United States, the TV movie ran (without commercials) approximately 74 minutes.
-ABC planned to release the film overseas as a theatrical release and had additional footage shot rounding out the movie to 90 minutes.
+ABC planned to release the film overseas as a theatrical release and had additional footage shot, rounding out the movie to 90 minutes.

 Plot

-In 1973, reporter Carl Kolchak (Darren McGavin), now in Seattle, Washington (having been run out of Las Vegas at the end of the last film), is hired by his former editor, Tony Vincenzo (Simon Oakland) to cover a series of killings in which the victims, all exotic dancers, are strangled, have their necks crushed and are then drained of a few ounces of blood.
-A coroner's report also reveals that the victims all had traces of rotting flesh on their necks.
+Reporter Carl Kolchak of Seattle, Washington is assigned by his editor, Tony Vincenzo, to cover a series of killings in which the victims, all exotic dancers, are strangled.
+Kolchak learns from the coroner's report that the victims' necks were actually crushed (a feat no human is strong enough to accomplish), they were drained of a few ounces of blood, and there were traces of rotting flesh on their necks.